castacks/trajairnet/README.md

 - `--model_pth` Path to save the models (default = `/saved_models/`).

 ### Model Testing

-For training data we can choose between the 4 subsets of data labelled 7days1, 7days2, 7days3, 7days4 or the entire dataset 111_days.
+For testing data we can choose between the 4 testing subsets of data labelled 7days1, 7days2, 7days3, 7days4 or the entire dataset 111_days.
 For example, to test with 7days1 use:

 `python test.py --dataset_name 7days1 --epoch 1`

 Optional arguments can be given as following:

 - `--dataset_folder` sets the working directory for data.
 Default is current working directory (default = `/dataset/`).
 - `--dataset_name` sets the data block to use (default = `7days1`).
 - `--obs` observation length (default = `11`).
 - `--preds` prediction length (default = `120`).